dy/gl-spectrum/readme.md

 	//line, bar or fill, or any combination of them.
 	type: 'line',

-	//width of line or a bar
+	//width of line or bar
 	width: 1,

 	//The levels of magnitude/frequency - a colormap name, colormap, pixels array, imageData, imageElement or canvas.
 Null disables fill.